amaan-igs/codejumpstart/test/HTML_CSS_JS/README.md

 **Fuel your projects, one setup at a time.**

-This project was scaffolded using the CodeJumpstart Visual Studio Code extension, created by **Amaan Ul Haq Siddiqui**.
+This project was initialized using the CodeJumpstart Visual Studio Code extension.

 ## Project Structure